dijkstrw/5x5x2/README.md

     N - set keyboard mode to nkro.

+    R - redefine the rotary command, takes a hexadecimal argument of the form <layer><direction><type><arg1><arg2><arg3>, with each
+        argument being 2 digits long.

-    R - read configuration from flash
+    L - load configuration from flash

-    W - write configuration to flash
+    S - save configuration to flash

     Z - clear the configration flash, revert to "factory" keymap at next powerup.